lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 <div style="page-break-after: always;"></div>

-backgammon was tables, at which period it was played with three dice, and all the "men" began their action in the advers- ary’s table.
+backgammon was tables, at which period it was played with three dice, and all the "men" began their action in the adversary’s table.
 The title of "tables" dropped out of use in the Elizabethan era.

 Just how it came by its present name is, and always will be,